superduper-io/superduper/docs/content/docs/usage/models.md

 how outputs are stored in the database as `bytes`, if not supported natively by the database.
 Read more [here](encoders).

-## Supported frameworks

-SuperDuperDB has native support for:

-- PyTorch
-- Hugging-Face
-- Sklearn
-- OpenAI

-Other model frameworks may be used for inference only (`model.predict`).

 ## Daemonizing models with listeners

 Models can be configured so that, when new data is inserted through SuperDuperDB database,